WhidRubeld/react-native-code-snippets/redux/basic-configuration.md

+# Setting up Redux for React Native with persist and listeners

 ## Annotation

 This example is part of the **React Native Code Snippets** codebase.
 You can find the repository [here](https://github.com/WhidRubeld/react-native-code-snippets).
 The repository contains many useful implementations of various functionalities that can help you address issues in your React Native project or expand its capabilities.